ChameleonFramework/Chameleon/README.md

     implementation 'dev.hypera:chameleon-core:$chameleonVersion'
-    // Repeat the line below and replace <module> with the module you wish to use. implementation 'dev.hypera:chameleon-<module>:$chameleonVersion' }
+    // Repeat the line below and replace <module> with the module you wish to use. implementation 'dev.hypera:chameleon-<module>:$chameleonVersion'

+   // If you wish to use the automatic platform main class generation: compileOnly 'dev.hypera:chameleon-annotations:$chameleonVersion' annotationProcessor 'dev.hypera:chameleon-annotations:$chameleonVersion' }
 ```